Deadinside-at-HCMUS/CSC13002-project/README.md

 # CSC13002-project

-# My Server App
+# Connect Me

-Welcome to My Server App!
-This is a simple server application built with Node.js and npm.
+Welcome to Connect Me!
+This is a simple server application built with MERN stack.
 It provides some functionality and requires a successful connection to start.

 ## Prerequisites